Scotland women's national football team: Home stadium

-Ravenscraig Stadium hosted the first official match played by the Scotland women's team, in November 1972.

 The first official match played by the Scotland women's team was hosted by the Ravenscraig Stadium, an athletics facility in Greenock.
 Until 2020 the team normally played its home games at (men's) club stadiums around the country.
 Venues used included Fir Park in Motherwell, Tynecastle Park and Easter Road in Edinburgh, and St Mirren Park in Paisley.

 Hampden Park in Glasgow is the traditional home of the men's national team and is described by the Scottish Football Association as the National Stadium.
 A Scotland women's international was played at Hampden for the first time in October 2012, when it hosted the first leg of a European Championship qualifying playoff against Spain.
 Earlier in 2012, Hampden had hosted matches in the Olympic women's football tournament.
 In May 2019 the team attracted a record attendance for a women's football match in Scotland, when 18,555 were present at Hampden for a World Cup warm-up friendly with Jamaica.

 In July 2021 the SFA announced that all of the 2023 FIFA Women's World Cup qualification home matches would be played at Hampden, making it the regular home ground.